 • materials recovery device, processing scrap to recover metal from the slag

-• destruction or incineration system, processing waste materials into slag and gases ignited inside of a secondary combustion chamber that follows the reactor
+• destruction or incineration system, processing waste materials into slag and gasses ignited inside of a secondary combustion chamber that follows the reactor

 Plasmid: A circular piece of DNA that exists apart from the chromosome and replicates independently of it.
 Bacterial plasmids carry information that renders the bacteria resistant to antibiotics.
 Plasmids are often used in genetic engineering to carry desired genes into organisms.

-Plastic: Any various organic compounds produced by polymerization, capable of being molded, extruded, cast into various shapes and films or drawn into filaments used as textile fibres.
+Plastic: Any various organic compounds produced by polymerization, capable of being molded, extruded, cast into various shapes and films or drawn into filaments used as textile fibers.

-Plastics: Non-metallic chemoreactive compounds moulded into rigid or pliable construction materials, fabrics, etc.
+Plastics: Non-metallic chemoreactive compounds molded into rigid or pliable construction materials, fabrics, etc.

 Plate Tower Scrubber: An air pollution control device that neutralizes hydrogen chloride gas by bubbling alkaline water through holes in a series of metal plates.